jamf/Notifier/README.md

 **A11:** Notifier supports 10.10+, multiple API's & notification types.
 One of the main drivers was for consistency across the vast OS versions & differing API's, so if one API doesn't support a function.. it'll not be added to keep a consistent KISS approach.

 # Alternatives
-The below projects can be used instead of Notifier & were very much intrumental in Notifiers creation:
+The below projects can be used instead of Notifier & were very much instrumental in Notifiers creation

 ## Alert Notifications
 [Yo](https://github.com/sheagcraig/yo)